escotoj/ReactionApp/README.md

 ### TODO

-- CHECK - timestamps in the models, and update route in the controller Reactiongid.
 - TEST ROUTES - `ONLY ROUTES THAT WORK - GET AND POST FOR BOTH USER AND THOUGHTS, post only works once every other route does not work yet)`
 - USER AND THOUGHT PUT ROUTES NEED WORK
   [